Guide to AACN Conferences

 Nursing Advancement Professionals Conference

-The Nursing Advancement Professionals (NAP) group is for advancement professionals with responsibilities and interests in the area of nursing philanthropy, public relations, marketing, alumni relations, and institutional advancement.
-This group meets annually in the Spring.
+This annual spring conference is planned by members of the Nursing Advancement Professionals (NAP) group, which are advancement professionals with responsibilities and interests in the area of nursing philanthropy, public relations, marketing, alumni relations, and institutional advancement.

 Please contact Catherine Cox, Director of Programs at email@example.com.